Google DeepMind: AlphaGo and successors

 In October 2015, a computer Go program called AlphaGo, developed by DeepMind, beat the European Go champion Fan Hui, a 2 dan (out of 9 dan possible) professional, five to zero.
 This was the first time an artificial intelligence (AI) defeated a professional Go player.
 Previously, computers were only known to have played Go at "amateur" level.
 Go is considered much more difficult for computers to win compared to other games like chess, due to the much larger number of possibilities, making it prohibitively difficult for traditional AI methods such as brute-force.

-In March 2016 it beat Lee Sedol, one of the highest ranked players in the world, with a score of 4 to 1 in a five-game match.
+In March 2016 it beat Lee Sedol, a 9-dan professional player, with a score of 4 to 1 in a five-game match.
 In the 2017 Future of Go Summit, AlphaGo won a three-game match with Ke Jie, who had been the world's highest-ranked player for two years.
 In 2017, an improved version, AlphaGo Zero, defeated AlphaGo in a hundred out of a hundred games.
 Later that year, AlphaZero, a modified version of AlphaGo Zero, gained superhuman abilities at chess and shogi.
 In 2019, DeepMind released a new model named MuZero that mastered the domains of Go, chess, shogi, and Atari 2600 games without human data, domain knowledge, or known rules.

 AlphaGo technology was developed based on deep reinforcement learning, making it different from the AI technologies then on the market.
 The data fed into the AlphaGo algorithm consisted of various moves based on historical tournament data.
 The number of moves was increased gradually until over 30 million of them were processed.
 The aim was to have the system mimic the human player, as represented by the input data, and eventually become better.
 It played against itself and learned from the outcomes; thus, it learned to improve itself over the time and increased its winning rate as a result.